 Insights from tracking milestones will help child healthcare providers identify and monitor developmental problems in the early stages, so they can initiate appropriate treatment plans.

-In New Zealand, we track development achievements using 30 milestones, which include physical, cognitive, social and emotional and communication milestones.
+In New Zealand, we track development achievements using 30 milestones, which include physical, cognitive, social and emotional, and communication milestones.
 The milestones are measured and tracked by many different organisations that cannot easily share information.

 Ensuring every child receives universal healthcare services

-Orion Health’s National Child Health Information Platform (NCHIP) is a national child health information platform that tracks 30 developmental milestones for children aged between 0-6 years old.
+Orion Health’s Amadeus National Child Health Information Platform (NCHIP) is a national child health information platform that tracks 30 developmental milestones for children aged between 0-6 years old.
 The platform has around 150,000 children currently enrolled in the Northern Region with 4.5 million milestones being monitored.

 All children are automatically enrolled into the platform via the Maternity File or National Health Index feed.
 So, parents can rest assured their child is being tracked and monitored for healthy development.